-In times gone by, a local television station would regularly run a public service announcement just before the late night news: "It’s 11 o’clock, do you know where your children are?"
-This was a good question for parents (and still is), and lends itself to a useful paraphrase: "It’s 2010, do you know who your IT service provider’s subcontractors are?"
-(And of course this is a good question to ask about all of your service providers — keep in mind that BP’s recent oil spill in the Gulf of Mexico was actually caused by a subcontractor.)
+When I was young, a local television station would regularly run a public service announcement just before the late night news: "It’s 11 o’clock, do you know where your children are?".
+This was a good question for parents (and still is), and lends itself to a useful paraphrase: "It’s 2010, do you know who your IT service provider’s subcontractors are?".
+(And of course this is a good question to ask about all your service providers — keep in mind that BP’s recent oil spill in the Gulf of Mexico was actually caused by a subcontractor).

 This is a particularly timely and compelling question to ask in an age of outsourcing and offshoring, when various chunks of work are sent to the four corners of the world in search of less expensive delivery resources.
 Consider the following scenario.

 A Surprising Subcontractor